Call-for-Code-for-Racial-Justice/Open-Sentencing/readme.md

 ##
 This solution starter was created by a team of IBM/Red Hat employee volunteers as part of the Emb(race) Call for Code Challenge.

-Emb(race) Team Members:  Please see the end of this document!
+Open Sentencing Team Members:  Please see the end of this document!

 ## **Table of Contents**
 * [ What is Open Sentencing ](#out)